sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 ## Execution
 <!-- BEGIN Execution -->
-**:warning: This ansible role will destroy and then recreate Linux Pacemaker cluster in process.**
+**:warning: This ansible role will destroy and then recreate Linux Pacemaker cluster in process.**</br>
 :warning: Do not execute this Ansible Role against existing Linux Pacemaker clusters unless you know what you are doing and you prepare inputs according to existing cluster.

-Role can be execute separately or as part of [ansible.playbooks_for_sap](https://github.com/sap-linuxlab/ansible.playbooks_for_sap) playbooks.
+Role can be executed independently or as part of [ansible.playbooks_for_sap](https://github.com/sap-linuxlab/ansible.playbooks_for_sap) playbooks.

 ### Supported Platforms
 | Platform | Status | Notes |